BackSlasher/blog.backslasher.net/content/resizing-aws-root-centos-hvm.md

 ```bash
 resize2fs $(mount | perl -ne 'print $1,"\n" if /^(\S+) on \/ /')
 ```
-**On the HVM image**, however, the EBS was partitioned (using MBR) and contained a single partition, which contained the filesystem, like this:
+**On the HVM image**, however, the EBS was partitioned (using MBR) and had a single partition, which contained the filesystem, like this:
 ```text
 $ lsblk
 NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT